Contrast-Security-OSS/safelog4j/README.md

 * verifies that the log4shell vulnerability is actually present and exploitable
 * prevents the log4shell vulnerability from being exploited

 Safelog4j doesn't rely on version numbers or filenames.
-Instead, it instruments the application to find log4j and perform an internal test to prove the app is exploitable.
-Safelog4j also uses instrumentation to disable the JNDI lookup code used by the attack.
+Instead, it instruments the application to find log4j and perform an internal test to prove the app is exploitable (check).
+Safelog4j also uses instrumentation to disable the JNDI lookup code used by the attack (block).
 This is the most effective way to inoculate an otherwise vulnerable application or API.

 ![safelog4j-screenshot](https://github.com/Contrast-Security-OSS/safelog4j/blob/main/resources/safelog4j-screenshot.png?raw=true)